r2e2-project/r2e2/README.md

 $ git submodule update --init --recursive
 ```

+### Library Dependencies

+Our version of pbrt is dependent on the following libraries (listed by their
+apt package name):
+* `libprotobuf-dev`
+* `libcrypto++-dev`
+* `libssl-dev`

+Before building, you'll need to install each of these using your package manager.
+On Ubuntu this is done by running something of the form:

+    apt install <package-name>

+### CMake
 pbrt uses [cmake](http://www.cmake.org/) for its build system.
 On Linux
 and OS X, cmake is available via most package management systems.
 To get
 cmake for Windows, or to build it from source, see the [cmake downloads